GibbOne/Loccioni.Aulos.DSP.Filters/Readme.md

     samplingFrequency: 1000, //Hz
     cutoff: 300);            //Hz

-// later on a data arrival event...

-var filteredData = f.Filter(sourceData);
+// later on a data arrival event that could occurs more time... var filteredData = f.Filter(sourceData);

+// on client dispose
+filter.Dispose();
 ```

 If each new data array is not time connected, you should reset internal filter state by calling `Reset()` method